HazardCreative/nixie-tube-display/README.md

 # nixie-tube-display
-Interface for nixie tube clock/timer
+Interface for nixie tube clock/timer built on Arduino with ArduiNIX.

 Code highlights: